mefengl/what-i-read/README.md

 https://tkdodo.eu/blog/react-query-and-react-context , From this article, I understand that context is a way to pass data, more useful since it looks simple.

+## 2023-08

+03

+https://githubnext.com/projects/code-atlas , It's cool to auto extract variables from solutions and segment them into blocks for human understanding.

 ## hard code

 Best way is to memorize them.